halleewong/ScribblePrompt/README.md

 * Code for ScribblePrompt-SAM builds on [Segment Anything](https://github.com/facebookresearch/segment-anything).
 Thanks to Meta AI for open-sourcing the model.

-* We use functions from [voxsynth](https://github.com/dalcalab/voxynth) for applying random deformations
+* We use functions from [voxsynth](https://github.com/dalcalab/voxynth) for applying random deformations during scribble simulation

 ## Citation